 Participants and Design

-Participants were 60 college students in Beijing University (30 males and 30 females) who are about to graduate and going to enter social work.
+Participants were 60 college students in Beijing University (30 males and 30 females) who were about to graduate with an aim to enter social work.
 In order to research the performance of participants under different time pressures and whether the test results are related to gender, the study employs a 3 × 2 between - groups design.
 Three time limits (according to the pre - experiment described later, the three time limits were set to: 10 minutes, 15 minutes, no time limit), and two gender compositions (groups of 3 women or 3 men) were used.

 Selection of task

-Desert Survival Situation is a case study that is widely used in the world to research collective decision making.
+Desert Survival Situation is a case study that is widely used to research collective decision making.
 It is often used to measure whether a team achieves synergy.
 In our study, it can demonstrate the quality of group decisions under time pressure quickly and objectively through score calculations, thus providing data supporting for further analysis to test our hypotheses.

 Desert Survival Situation describes a scenario in which a flight just crashed in the Sonoran Desert in the southwestern United States around 10 o’clock in the morning on a mid-August day.
 Except for some items that can still be used that were salvaged from the aircraft, there are only barren desert environments around the survivors.
 Participants were asked to play roles as survivors, ranking the 15 items salvaged from the plane in order of importance to the survival of the team.
 (Details can be found in the "Desert Survival Activity" in the appendix)